 LZW is a very popular variant of LZ78, developed by Welch in 1984 [10].
-Its main objective is to avoid the need for the second component of the pair $\langle id(f'), c \rangle$, and thus for the byte representing a character.
-To accomplish this goal, before the start of the algorithm, all the one-character strings are written into the dictionary.
+Its main objective is to avoid the need for the second component of the pair $\langle \mathrm{id}(f'), c \rangle$, and thus for the byte representing a character.
+To accomplish this goal, before the start of the algorithm, all possible one-character strings are written into the dictionary.
 This means that the phrase-ids from 0 to 255 have been allocated to these characters.
 Next, the parsing of S starts searching for the longest prefix f' which matches a phrase in \mathcal{D} .
-If the next prefix f'c of S' does not occur in \mathcal{D} , then f'c is added to the dictionary, taking the next available id, and the next phrase starts from c rather than from the following character.
+Since the next prefix f'c of S' does not occur in \mathcal{D} , then f'c is added to the dictionary, taking the next available id, and the next phrase to detect starts from c rather than from the following character, as instead done in LZ78 and LZ77.
 So parsing and dictionary updating are misaligned.

 Decoding is a bit tricky because of this misalignment.
 Assume that decoding has to manage two ids i' and i'', and call their corresponding dictionary phrases f' and f''.
-The decoder, in order to re-align the dictionary, has to create the phrase n' after the reading of i', setting n' = f'f''[1], where f''[1] is the first character of the phrase f''.
-This seems easy, but indeed it is not!
-Of course, if f' and f'' are already available in \mathcal{D} , the construction of n' is a trivial task.
-But it might be the case that f'' is not available!
-To understand why let us assume that the compressor, after the emission of i' and the insertion of n' in \mathcal{D} , used immediately that phrase to parse the rest of S, namely f'' = n'.
-On the other hand, the decomressor sees only i' and i''.
-So it decodes i' and obtains f', but then it needs to construct n' and insert it in \mathcal{D} .
-This seems not possible because it needs f''[1] and we have that f'' = n'.
-Thus we ended up in a sort of circular definition.
+The decoder, in order to re-align the dictionary, has to create the phrase n' from the reading of i' and i'', setting n' = f'f''[1], where f''[1] is the first character of the phrase f''.
+This seems easy but, indeed, it is not!

+If f' and f'' are already available in \mathcal{D} , the construction of n' is a trivial task, just set n' = f'f''[1].
+But if f'' is not available the situation gets complicate!
+Let us look how this can happen.
+Take the compression stage when the compressor emitted i' for f' and inserted n' = f'f''[1] in \mathcal{D} .
+Clearly the compressor knows f'' and so can do this insertion.

+But if the next phrase f'' starts with n', then the decompressor is in trouble.
+In fact the decompressor sees i', decodes it and obtains f', but then it needs to construct n' and insert it in \mathcal{D} .
+This seems not possible because n' needs f''[1] and we have that f'' is prefixed by n' which is exactly the string we are willing to reconstruct.
+Thus we falled in a sort of circular definition.

-To circumvent this circularity it is enough to observe that f' consists of at least one character (recall that we initialized \mathcal{D} with all single characters) and it is f''[1] = n'[1] = (f'f''[1])[1] = f'[1] which is indeed available.
+To circumvent this circularity it is enough to observe that f'' consists of at least one character (recall that we initialized \mathcal{D} with all single characters) and it is f''[1] = n'[1] = (f'f''[1])[1] = f'[1] which is indeed available!
 So the reconstruction of n' is possible even in this special case, by setting n' = f'f'[1].
 Hence the decompressor can correctly construct n', insert it in \mathcal{D} , and thus re-align the dictionaries available at LZW's compressor and decompressor after the reading of i'.